subnova/vault-sidekick/README.md

 Format: 'cert' is less of a format of more file scheme i.e. is just extracts the 'certificate', 'issuing_ca' and 'private_key' and creates the three files FILE.{ca,key,crt}.
 The bundle format is very similar in the sense it similar takes the private key and certificate and places into a single file.

+Format: 'tpl' uses the go template specified in the tpl option to format the vault output.
+Format defaulted to this when tpl option provided.

 ## Resource Options

-- **file**: (filaname) by default all file are relative to the output directory specified and will have the name NAME.RESOURCE; the fn options allows you to switch names and paths to write the files
+- **file**: (filename) by default all file are relative to the output directory specified and will have the name NAME.RESOURCE; the fn options allows you to switch names and paths to write the files
 - **mode**: (mode) overrides the default file permissions of the secret from 0664
 - **create**: (create) create the resource
 - **update**: (update) override the lease time of this resource and get/renew a secret on the specified duration e.g 1m, 2d, 5m10s
-- **renew**: (renewal) override the default behavour on this resource, renew the resource when coming close to expiration e.g true, TRUE
+- **renew**: (renewal) override the default behaviour on this resource, renew the resource when coming close to expiration e.g true, TRUE
 - **delay**: (renewal-delay) delay the revoking the lease of a resource for x period once time e.g 1m, 1h20s
 - **revoke**: (revoke) revoke the old lease when you get retrieve a old one e.g. true, TRUE (default to allow the lease to expire and naturally revoke)
 - **fmt**: (format) allows you to specify the output format of the resource / secret, e.g json, yaml, ini, txt
 - **exec** (execute) execute's a command when resource is updated or changed
 - **retries**: (retries) the maximum number of times to retry retrieving a resource.
 If not set, resources will be retried indefinitely
 - **jitter**: (jitter) an optional maximum jitter duration.
 If specified, a random duration between 0 and `jitter` will be subtracted from the renewal time for the resource
+- **tpl**: (template) an optional go template file to use for formatting the vault output (required for output format tpl)